BS/MD Programs: 2024 List & How to Get In

 Some schools (such as Drexel University, Case Western, Penn State/Jefferson) require BS/MD applicants to be in the top 10% percent of their graduating class in terms of GPA and to have standardized test scores above a certain number.

-That being said, by no means will a 2400 SAT score and 4.0 GPA guarantee your acceptance into any BS/MD program.
-However, high academic statistics are an indication of academic maturity and will increase your chances of being considered.
+A 1600 SAT score and 4.0 GPA will not guarantee your acceptance into any BS/MD program.
+However, high academic statistics are an indication of academic maturity and will greatly increase your chances of being considered.

 3. Organize Yourself

-Some BS/MD programs require you to submit essays through email, while others have apps or website application portals.
+For example, indicate which BS/MD programs require you to submit essays through email and which ones have apps or website application portals you can submit through.
+Application deadlines may vary, too.

 4. Be Resilient